-This is the third edition of our monthly interview with a cadet on the squadron, revealing more about the activities that are available in cadets, and the useful experiences that have helped to develop our cadets' personalities.
+This is the third edition of our interviews with cadets on the squadron, revealing more about the activities that are available to them, and the useful experiences that have helped to develop their personalities.

-This month, the interviewee is Cadet (now Corporal) Kristian Back:
+The interviewee for this edition is Cadet (now Corporal) Kristian Back:

 You have only been a cadet for a few months, what made you want to join the squadron?